dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 library, you cannot use that to ignore restrictions inherited from other libraries.

-We say that a declaration `S` is a _direct declared superdeclaration_ of a class, mixin, or mixin class declaration `D` if `D` has a superclass clause of the form `C with M1 ..
+We say that a declaration `S` is a _direct superdeclaration_ of a class, mixin, or mixin class declaration `D` if `D` has a superclass clause of the form `C with M1 ..
 Mk` (where `k` may be zero when there is no `with` clause) and `S` is is the declaration denoted by `C`, or by `Mj` for some `j` in 1 .. k,